 Gps tracking can be great for employers as it provides insight into the business and its efficiency.
-There is no doubt that for businesses that manage fleets of vehicles, GPS tracking allows for better budgeting, planning and in turn lower costs.
+There is no doubt that for businesses that manage fleets of vehicles, GPS tracking allows for better budgeting and planning and, in turn, lower costs.
 If, for example, employers can record the mileage that is done each month, factoring in how long it has taken employees previously, this allows them to plan ahead for outgoing costs like fuel.
-Whilst this is great for employers, this also takes alot of stress and pressure off employees, as they don't have to create journey reports or record their fuel usage.
+Whilst this is great for employers, this also takes a lot of stress and pressure off employees, as they don't have to create journey reports or record their fuel usage.

-GPS tracking can allow employees to be more independent, as they do not have to consistently report back to their employer.
+GPS tracking can allow employees to be more independent, as they do not have to report back to their employer consistently.
 GPS tracking can also automatically send alerts to customers, letting them know their delivery is close, making drop-offs quicker and more efficient.
 GPS tracking also can help if drivers are in an accident or have broken down.
-GPS trackers can send messages to emergency services, or notify the employer the vehicle is in need of repair.
+GPS trackers can send messages to emergency services or notify the employer the vehicle is in need of repair.

 More so, GPS tracking can increase efficiency for all parties.
 GPS tracking has made clocking in and out a lot easier for employees, as geofences can be set up to record the exact time workers return to the workplace after their shift.
 Geofences are areas drawn on a map, and when employees enter them, an alert is sent to the employer.
-This can allow employees to come and go to work as they please, knowing their shifts are always being accurately recorded.
+This allows employees to come and go to work as they please, knowing their shifts are always accurately recorded.
 These records can be great to have if a payslip is incorrect.
-Overall GPS tracking is great for both parties in the workplace, as long as employers are open and honest with employees in what is being tracked.
-It is important employees remember GPS trackers are tools for increasing business efficiency and nothing more.
+GPS tracking is great for both parties in the workplace as long as employers are open and honest with employees about what is being tracked.
+Employees must remember GPS trackers are tools for increasing business efficiency and nothing more.